codemariner/dot-files/README.md

 =========

-My collection of various shell scripts and dot files that should be modular and generic enough for others to use.
+My collection of various shell scripts and dot files that should be modular enough for others to extend with their own scripts.
 This is heavily biased toward bash.

 Installation